CosmWasm/sylvia-book/src/basics/execute.md

 }
 ```

-As in case of query we can call `increment_count` directly on our proxy contract.
-Same as in case
+As in the case of query we can call `increment_count` directly on our proxy contract.
+Same as in
-of instantiate we have to pass the caller here.
+the case of instantiate we have to pass the caller here.
 We could also send funds here using `with_funds`
 method.

 ## Next step

-I encourage you to add new `ExecMsg` variant by yourself.
+I encourage you to add a new `ExecMsg` variant by yourself.
 It could be called `set_count`.
 Test it
 and see how easy it is to add new message variants even without the guide.